alesej/Resume-CV/README.md

 •	Designed a system capable of detecting all coin types and deducting the cost of vending machine items.

 •	Programmed in both C and Assembly language, utilizing an ATmega328P microcontroller.

-### Renewable Energy Dormitory

-•	Reviewed energy requirements of modern appliances, lighting, and AC systems to reduce the footprint of a hypothetical 500 student dormitory.

-•	Calculated the cost, power requirements, and necessary systems to sustain the building.